 Jim Vena withdraws as candidate for Canadian National CEO role

-Dec 20 (Reuters) - Canadian National Railway Co CNR.TO said on Monday that Jim Vena, who was backed by a group of investors to lead the country's largest railway operator, had withdrawn from the running to serve as the new chief.
+Dec 20 (Reuters) - Canadian National Railway Co CNR.TO said on Monday that Jim Vena, who was backed by a group of investors to lead the country's largest railway operator, had pulled out of the running to serve as its new chief.

-The company said it was expecting to complete the process and announce a new chief executive officer in January 2022.
+Shares of Canadian National fell as much as 6% in early trade on the news.

-The former Union Pacific UNP.N executive was pitched for the top job by TCI Fund Management, which owns 5% of Canadian National, after CEO Jean-Jacques Ruest said he would retire at the end of January or when a successor had been appointed.
+The former Union Pacific UNP.N executive was pitched for the top job by TCI Fund Management, which is Canadian National's second-largest shareholder with a 5% stake.

+The move had come after Chief Executive Officer Jean-Jacques Ruest announced his retirement amid investor demands for his exit following the railroad operator's failed bid for Kansas City Southern.

+Ruest will retire at the end of January and the company is expecting to announce a new chief by then.

 (Reporting by Nathan Gomes in Bengaluru; Editing by Anil D'Silva)